 As most people are buying Schengen visa insurance in order to get the Schengen visa, it is possible that their plans change and their travel dates change or simply a correction needs to be made in the information provided at the time of application and/or in the visa letter.
 Please note that making such corrections is not instant.
 Please allow one to two business days for such corrections.

-If you can't wait that long, we suggest that you cancel the current policy by sending an email to lecnac requesting the cancellation.
-Please make sure to mention your certificate number.
-And buy a new one on this web site.
+If you can't wait that long, we suggest that you cancel the current policy by logging into MyAccount and buy a new one on this web site.
 Please don't wait for your money to be refunded before you buy the new one because cancellation is a manual process and it may take up to three weeks to get the refund.

 The online application asked for primary destination and I entered Germany.
 However, my plans have changed and I am going to apply to Italian consulate.
 Do I need to get a new visa letter?